plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 And certainly don't go on search engines looking for launch advice or launch guides.
 When I started writing this post I had a quick look at what ranks on the first page of search engines for keywords phrases such as "Product Hunt launch" and I didn't like what I saw.

 So much spam and so much bad and generic advice that simply cannot work.
 Or at least it makes your chances of succeeding much lower and gets you to focus on and waste time on useless things.
-No wonder many founder end up being hesitant about launching,
+No wonder many founders end up being hesitant with their launch.

 ## Plausible Analytics launch on Product Hunt